varvet/godmin-uploads/README.md

 ## Installation

 Add the gem to the application's `Gemfile`:
 ```ruby
 gem "godmin-uploads"
 ```

 Or to the admin engine's `gemspec`:

-Add the gem to the engine's gemspec, `admin/admin.gemspec`:
 ```ruby
 s.add_dependency "godmin-uploads", "~> x.x.x"
 ```